LinuxCommandLibrary

 DESCRIPTION

 git diff shows differences between commits, branches, working directory, and staging area.
-It's essential for reviewing changes before committing and understanding what changed between versions.
+It is essential for reviewing changes before committing and understanding what changed between versions.

 By default, it shows unstaged changes (working directory vs index).
 With --staged, it shows what will be committed.
-Between commits, it shows all changes.
+When given two commits or branches, it shows all changes between them.

 PARAMETERS